dfelinto/blender-manual/manual/modeling/meshes/editing/uv.rst

 .. note::

-   The Unwarp operator is the only UV unwrapping operator that takes into account seams.
+   The Unwrap operator is the only UV unwrapping operator that takes into account seams.

 Begin by selecting all faces you want to unwrap.
 In the 3D Viewport, select :menuselection:`UV --> Unwrap` or :kbd:`U` and select Unwrap.